Secret Garden Cotopaxi: amazing things to do

 Nothing can happen but physiologically speaking your body will not like such an abrupt change of altitude.
 Be wise and stay in Quito, which is at 2800 mt, for a few days so that you can get accustomed gradually to height.

-Keep also in mind that it doesn’t matter how fit you are or what age, altitude sickness can hit anyone.
+Remember that it doesn’t matter how fit you are or what age, altitude sickness can hit anyone.
 And, what’s more, if you had already been in the mountains once and you were just fine, it doesn’t mean that the next time it won’t affect you.

 So just be careful and act wisely.

-Dress properly: it’s damn cold
+Dress appropriately: it’s extremely cold

 Respect nature: Always